Course Grade Sheet (Track your grade this semester)

 - Excerpts from Poe's "Black Cat" & A Stephen King Essay (What is horror?)

-COURSE THEMES (This link finishes the course themes we started in class.
-You already have notes for the Individual & Society and the Extraordinary & Fantastic.
-Here are the rest.
-Use these with the final exam study guide and to help with your semester review card.
+Course Themes (This link expresses the course themes that structure our class.
+Use these with the midterm & final exam study guide and to help with your semester review card.)

 - Critical Statements: Bartleby

 - Notes for "A Rose for Emily" and "Babylon Revisited"

 - Films On Demand [go to UWSP Library Home page | click on Online Videos | click on Films On Demand (sign in if off campus) | click on "English" link under Collections menu | under heading British & Irish Literature click on 20th-21st Century British & Irish Lit | go to page 2